Roughly 4.26 billion individuals use social media regularly for inspiration and to keep up with the latest global trends.

 Managing influencers is a full-time job and requires significant time and effort.
 So enterprises usually hire an influencer manager who can effectively find social media influencers, manage them, and ensure that the engagement is productive for all parties involved.

 Influencer marketing managers have to not only manage influencers and undertake all associated tasks but also promote a healthy work environment, be on top of digital trends, analyze marketing campaigns, conduct market research, and regularly coordinate with the marketing team.

-Juggling and handling these tasks can be overwhelming, but they incorporate some best practices into their influencer management plan and lean on a few tools to do their job and, by extension, make their lives easier.
+Juggling and handling these tasks without a task management software can be overwhelming, but they incorporate some best practices into their influencer management plan and lean on a few tools to do their job and, by extension, make their lives easier.

 Let’s look at some of the best practices and dedicated tools influencer managers can use to efficiently manage influencers.